 4. Music Releases “Happy Hormones” And Promotes Socialization

 Listening to music and singing are known to increase the secretion of neurotransmitters such as serotonin, dopamine, oxytocin, and endorphins – often called the happy hormones.7 They can also bring people together: Things like singing, dancing, and actively being involved in a music session encourage socialization and give patients direction and an overall sense of purpose.
 This can also help curb any negative behavior or aggression.8

-Music As A Pain Reliever
+5. Music Acts As A Natural Pain Reliever

 Music therapy is also a non-pharmacological form of pain management.
 With the help of music, patients feel pain less sharply and tend to relax as they breathe more rhythmically.
 This creates relief from pain and an overall sense of well-being.9

 There are many studies proving how music therapy can be life-changing for patients suffering from Alzheimer’s disease.
 There are even anecdotal cases of patients who find their speech after years of silence with the help of music therapy.
 Listening to familiar songs can help recall memories and improve communication.
-Music can also encourage physical activity and curtail behavioral problems.10
+Music can also

 In Parkinson’s disease, patients mainly suffer from slurry speech and poor muscular coordination.
 Research shows that music stimulates the production of two important neurotransmitters – dopamine and serotonin – that help with balance and movement.
 These are usually low in Parkinson’s patients.
 Slow, rhythmic music improves muscular control, speech, and relaxation.11

 3. Other Conditions